experimental-software/workshop-materials/README.md

 ## Unique value proposition

-- The workshop materials helps to learn effectively.
+- The resulting workshop materials help the attendees to learn effectively.
 - The editing requires only a text editor with Markdown and HTML syntax highlighting.
 - The dependencies are maximum simple and robust to install.